henriquesaenger/japanese_app/README.md

 Appanese is a project to help students to memorize kanji and vocabulary for the Japanese Languege Proficiency Test(JLPT).
 The kanjis and vocabularies used here come from Tangorin(https://tangorin.com), an online japanese dictionary.
 The content is subdivided in 5 levels of difficulty, according to the same 5 levels of JLPT, being N5 the most basic level, and N1 the proficient one.

-The idea is to make a gamified platform to encourage students on learning in a funny and competitive way, the actual game to memorize consists in giving the kanji or the vocabulary, along with 4 possible translations, and trying to guess which one is the correct, according with the level selected.
+The idea is to make a gamified platform to encourage students on learning in a funny and competitive way, the actual matching game consists in giving the kanji or the vocabulary, along with 4 possible translations, and trying to guess which one is the correct, according with the level selected.
 The game continues until you want to stop, and when you stop, it gives you the percentage of correct answers you had.

 The application was developed with ReactJS, and the data on kanji and vocabulary were fetched from a CSV file downloaded from Tangorin.